AJW1301/multisig-zoning-model/README.md

 ## 1. Purpose and Threat Model

-This document describes a **zoning-based 2-of-3 multisig architecture** for individual Bitcoin holders.
+This document describes a **zoning-based single-user 2-of-3 multisig wallet architecture** for individual Bitcoin holders.
 The goal is to remain secure, recoverable, and operational under realistic adverse conditions.

 The design explicitly addresses three common threat classes: